emanuele-f/PCAPdroid/tls_decryption.md

 - Decrypting STARTTLS [is not supported yet](https://github.com/mitmproxy/mitmproxy/issues/4215)
 - There are some protocol-specific limitations, check out [the mitmproxy docs](https://docs.mitmproxy.org/stable/concepts-protocols/#protocols) for more details

 TLS decryption on Android is not an easy task, technical knowledge and familiarity with the topic is required.
-There are many pitfalls and limitations which are be discussed below.
+There are many caveats and which are be discussed below.
 A rooted device will help you being successful in most circumstances.

 ## 3.2 Initial setup